proplot-dev/proplot/docs/why.rst

 .. rubric:: Solution

-In ProPlot, it is easy to manipulate colormaps and property cycles:
+In ProPlot, it is easy to manipulate colormaps and property cycles.

 * The `~proplot.constructor.Cycle` constructor function can be used to make new property cycles and retrieve named property cycle colors.
 It can also